Hello - pleased to meet you!

 Every year I study to develop both my professional and my personal practice.
 As a minimum I have to show developmental study for 15 hours every year, but I love learning and I love yoga so every year since qualifying I have studied at least 20 hours.
 My most recent courses include Feldenkrais and somatics - types of natural movement therapy, practicing mindfulness and deepening awareness in postures.

-I'm a member of the Register of Exercise Professionals at Level 3, fully insured through the BWY and hold an enhanced disclosure for working with children as well as a current first aid certificate.
+I'm fully insured through the BWY and hold an enhanced disclosure for working with children as well as a current first aid certificate.
 I'm very happy to share my qualification and talk about my training and experience too.
 Yoga is such a personal practice, it's important to feel completely comfortable with your teacher and to find a style that suits your own particular needs.

 Do not kill the instinct of the body for the glory of the pose

 Jayne's yoga classes are the best.
 Being encouraged to just be and do what feels right for you provides a caring and nurturing environment.
 I feel physically and mentally stronger.